bitrise-io/devcenter/_articles/en/reviews/remote-access-draft.md

 1. Go to the build page.
 2. Click the `Rebuild with Remote Access` option.
+3. Click `Remote Access Instructions`.
+4. Under the `SSH` option, find the command you will need.
-3. Open a command line interface.
+5. Open a command line interface.
-4. Run the command found under `SSH`:
+6. Run the command found under `SSH`:

        ssh user:password@access.bitrise.io -p 13377